MicrosoftDocs/azure-devops-docs/docs/boards/extensions/feature-timeline.md

 ---
 title: Sprint calendar view of features and epics
 titleSuffix: Azure DevOps
-description: Learn how to work with a calendar view of features and epics ms.custom: extensions ms.technology: devops-agile ms.prod: devops
+description: Learn how to manage portfolios with a calendar view of features and epics
+ms.custom: extensions
+ms.technology: devops-agile
+ms.prod: devops